alysarnau/PracticeHelper/README.md

     - "mongoose": "^6.4.4",
     - "morgan": "^1.10.0"
 - Recommended: create a .gitignore file and set it to ignore node_modules!
-- Recommended: Seed the database with beginning data: run "npm run seed" on the command line.
+- Recommended: Seed the database with beginning data: run "npm run seeduser" and "npm run seed" on the command line to seed the database!
 - Open the app by running "nodemon start" on the command line.
 - Go to localhost:3000 and enjoy the app!